Masters Degree

 Practicum opportunities include working as a ketamine-assisted therapy provider, facilitating plant medicine retreats, being a research trial clinician, working on a psychedelic crisis hotline, or many other opportunities, alone or in combination.

-Graduates who have satisfactorily completed all coursework, including the practicum and fieldwork, will be able to receive a graduate diploma (certificate) in Psychedelic Therapies along with their Master's Degree (forthcoming).
+Graduates who have satisfactorily completed all coursework, including a clinically-oriented practicum, may be able to receive a graduate diploma (certificate) in Psychedelic Therapies along with their Master's Degree (pending final approval of certificate program).

 Potential opportunities for graduates of the program.